Farini/SkyNation/Readme.md

 - [ ] 1/13 Mars Scene
 - [ ] 0/21 Mars Views & Controllers

+### Characters prompt lines:
+1. When hired: "Yay", "Thank you", "Here we go", etc.
+2. When fired: "Boo"
+3. When unhappy: *crying*
+4. When unhealthy: *blerg*
+5. Bad air quality: "I can't breathe"
+6. When going to Mars: "Woohoo"
+7. Tech research: "alright!"

 ## Wishlist
 Features that are requested, but are not required to launch the game